 This largely depends upon the total amount of physical activity an individual performs daily.

-Some factors that help determine the number of calories an individual must stay healthy include age, height, weight, gender, physical activity levels, and general overall health.
-A physically energetic 25-year-old man that’s 6 ft in height requires much higher calorie consumption compared to a 70-year 5-ft old lady.
+Factors that help determine the number of calories an individual must stay healthy include age, height, weight, gender, physical activity levels, and general overall health.
+A physically energetic 25-year-old man, 6 ft in height, requires much higher calorie consumption than a 70-year 5-ft old lady.
 Even though it differs based on age and activity level, mature men generally need 2,000-3000 calories daily to keep weight while mature females want around 1,600-2,400.

 The body doesn’t need many calories to survive.
 Consuming a lot of calories causes the body to work poorly.
-It will only utilize calories for purposes essential for survival, and dismiss those necessary for overall health and well-being.
+It will only utilize calories for purposes essential for survival and dismiss those necessary for overall health and well-being.
 Harvard Health Publications suggests girls get at least 1,200 calories, and guys get at least 1,500 calories per day till supervised by physicians.
-Therefore, it’s strongly recommended that an individual trying to eliminate weight monitors their own body’s caloric requirements and adjust it to keep its nutritional needs.
+Therefore, it’s strongly recommended that individuals try to eliminate weight, monitor their body’s caloric requirements, and adjust it to keep its nutritional needs.

 How can you calculate calories burned?

 The formulation is adjusted according to your gender, age, and weight to provide a personalized response.
 As soon as you work out your BMR, you can multiply this amount by a step of your everyday activity level, which ranges from passive to additional active, to discover the number of calories you want to eat every day to keep your weight.
 You may also check out our article on